 Finding the right fit is of utmost importance.
-I am looking to fill two openings for an LPC Associate, available in the Fall of 2021.
-Ideal candidates are those looking to work in a private practice setting, are attachment and trauma focused, are creative thinkers, and motivated self-starters.
+I am looking to fill an opening for an LPC Associate, available in the Spring of 2022.
+Ideal candidates are those looking to work in a private practice setting, attachment and trauma focused, creative thinkers, and motivated self-starters.
 To start our conversation, I’d love to hear more about you, your goals, and your vision.

 ACCEPTING, INTERACTIVE, AND RESPONSIVE